Welcome to the Master of Climate Change program!

 - also submit a letter/email of support from the organization indicating the role and location of the internship, and the willingness of the direct Supervisor to mentor the intern

--> Are you a full-time student completing your internship off campus?
-If ‘yes’:
+-> Are you a full-time student who is not enrolling in any courses during the internship term and who is completing the internship off campus?
+If you answered ‘yes’:

-Complete a ‘Change of Enrolment Status’ form found here: https://uwaterloo.ca/forms/graduate-studies/change-enrolment-status
+Complete a ‘Change of Enrolment Status’ form .

 - download/open the form as a fillable PDF; fill out sections 1 and 2; select the status change option Full-time off-campus (e.g. internship, exchange)